mscpatrykkosiba/currency-converter/README.md

 * Caching of rate to avoid connecting to fixer.io multiple times
 * Conversion without currency code by country short name (US, DE, PL, GB...)
 * Conversion of many currencies with one API reference

+## Informations

+A free account at fixer.io allows you to connect to the API 1000 times a month and information about currencies is provided once an hour.
+To use currency conversions efficiently, use the cache option.
+Setting the cache for 60 minutes allows for efficient use of services without restrictions on access to the API for any amount of time.

 ## Authors